dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 enough.

-So the only choice we had, was to reinstall the operating system, install and configure all the tools that he needed in order to be able to develop Drupal based projects.
+So the only choice we had, was to reinstall the operating system, install and configure all the tools that he needed in order to be able to continue with his work.

 We are also using phpfarm on our systems to be able to use multiple PHP versions in parallel on a single host.